 - No foreign transaction fees.

 Thoughts On The Business Platinum Card

 The Welcome Offer

-The current welcome offer on the Business Platinum Card may require a serious amount of spending (a negative aspect of the offer), but the 85,000 bonus points that are up for grabs represent one of the better bonuses that we see this card offer (100,000 point bonuses are the best).
+The current welcome offer on the Business Platinum Card may require a serious amount of spending (a negative aspect of the offer), but the 100,000 bonus points that are up for grabs represent one of the best bonuses that we see this card offer.

 The Annual Fee

-The Business Platinum Card comes with a big annual fee ($595) and this is currently the highest annual fee out of any of the cards that we routinely use and discuss in the miles & points world – that’s something to keep in mind.
+The Business Platinum Card comes with a big annual fee ($595 – rates & fees) and this is currently the highest annual fee out of any of the cards that we routinely use and discuss in the miles & points world – that’s something to keep in mind.

 Having said that (and as you’ll see further on in this post), some of the benefits that the Business Platinum Card offers may make this a fee worth paying, and the credits that the card offers can, in the right hands, help reduce the annual fee significantly.

 The Business Platinum Card offers cardholders 5 points/dollar on prepaid hotels and flight bookings made through Amex Travel.
 That earning rate is pretty good, but the fact that the rate is only available for spending made through Amex Travel is a significant downside.

 Booking flights through Amex Travel isn’t necessarily an issue as outside of the fact that you’re not booking your flights directly with an airline (I don’t like putting a 3rd party between me and an airline if I can possibly help it), there’s no major downside to booking flights through Amex.